 Earlier renovations had chopped up the original space into narrow, sparse galleries.
 But the Rijksmuseum now matches the vision of its original architect, Pierre Cuypers.
 Natural light floods large, high-ceilinged rooms.
 These viewing galleries surround two massive courtyards that were walled up for half a century.
 Visitors wander through Neo-Gothic halls with Romantic murals that were painted over in the post-war era.
 On the bottom floor, there’s a bright space for visitors that includes information desks, a café, and gift shop.
 While most of the collection was completely rearranged after the renovation, Rembrandt’s masterpiece — The Night Watch — remains in its original position at the center of the building.

 Nearby, another of Amsterdam’s top draws — the Van Gogh Museum — has also reopened after an upgrade.
-Construction is still underway, however, to move its entrance to face the inviting grassy square called Museumplein, in harmony with the Rijksmuseum's new Museumplein main entrance, and with the architecturally daring new entry to the Stedelijk Museum, the Netherlands’ top modern-art museum...which was also recently renovated to best flaunt its fun, far-out, and refreshing exhibits.
+Its entrance now faces the inviting grassy square called Museumplein, in harmony with the Rijksmuseum's new Museumplein main entrance, and with the architecturally daring new entry to the Stedelijk Museum, the Netherlands’ top modern-art museum...which was also recently renovated to best flaunt its fun, far-out, and refreshing exhibits.